THE LIKE-A-PRO ICE CREAM

 • with xanthan gum •

-With Chios mastic drops, milk, cream, sugar, and xanthan gum.
+With Chios mastic drops, milk, heavy cream, sugar, and xanthan gum.

 Mastic is an exceptional ingredient of Greek origin; it is the resin of a tree that grows on Chios island, on a specific area called Mastihohoria, where its cultivation has been taking place for centuries.
 Mastic has a unique flavour similar to none; it is refreshing, with cooling notes and a revitalising tones.
 It’s a rare experience, one that you should try it at least once if you enjoy exploring different flavours.